hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521389v1-autojudger-an-agent-driven-framework-for-efficient-benchmarking-of-m.md

 ---
 layout: default
-title: AutoJudger: An Agent-Driven Framework for Efficient Benchmarking of MLLMs
+title: "AutoJudger: An Agent-Driven Framework for Efficient Benchmarking of MLLMs"
 ---

 # AutoJudger: An Agent-Driven Framework for Efficient Benchmarking of MLLMs